makimakers/azure-bot-ebb/README.md

 ## Workflow
 As a best practice, no pushing is allowed to the master branch, please `git config branch.master.pushRemote no_push` in your local repo.
 Any commits to master must be merged via a pull request.
-Pushing to non-master branches will be allowed.
+Pushing to non-master branches will be allowed if you're an authorized contributor.

-## Further reading
+## More Resources

 - [Bot Framework Documentation](https://docs.botframework.com)
 - [Bot Basics](https://docs.microsoft.com/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0)